mindkomm/timmy/README.md

 'size' => '(max-width: 61.9375rem) 125vw, 100vw'
 ```

+#### Source order matters

-Picturefill will know which image size to use.
+Picturefill will know which image size to use, **if you use the right order**.

+* The first media condition that matches will be used.
+* If you use `max-width`, arrange them from the smallest to the largest values.
+* If you use `min-width`, arrange the from the largest to the smallest value.

 ### post_types `array('', post', page)` <small>(optional)</small>